MD — MD 2026 Guide

 + Maryland requires a state-issued license for electricians, which protects wages by limiting competition to qualified professionals.

-+ Electrician apprentices in Maryland graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Electrician apprentices in Maryland graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter electrician apprenticeships in Maryland — there is no age cap, and employers value the maturity and reliability that career changers bring.